 The Huntington provides extensive resources to augment and complement classroom curriculum, and meet local, state, and national academic standards in a variety of subjects.
 Our programming for teachers includes field trips, workshops, institutes, online lesson plans and resources.
 Join our mailing list to receive updates on teacher development opportunities and new resources.
 More for Educators

-The Huntington has established two research centers: USC-Huntington Early Modern Studies Institute supports research on societies between 1450 and 1850.
-The Huntington-USC Institute on California and the West brings together historians and other scholars, students, writers, journalists, and policymakers to investigate and debate the rich history of California and the American West, with access to the Huntington's rare materials.
+The Huntington has established two collaborative research centers in partnership with the University of Southern California.
+The first, the USC-Huntington Early Modern Studies Institute (EMSI) supports research on the historical development of European and Atlantic societies between 1450 and 1850.
+The second, the Huntington-USC Institute on California and the West (ICW) brings together historians and other scholars, students, writers, journalists, and policymakers to investigate and debate the rich history of California and the American West.

 Conferences and Lectures

 The Huntington hosts a number of academic conferences, lectures in the humanities, and programs annually, recruiting notable conveners and scholars.
 Guidelines for proposals are available for scholars interested in convening conferences which reflect or build upon the strength of the collections held in the institution.